ietf-scitt/draft-birkholz-cose-tsa-tst-header-parameter/draft-ietf-cose-tsa-tst-header-parameter.md

 An implementation must ensure that the contents of the CTT and TCC headers are interpreted according to their specific semantics.
 In particular, symmetric to the signature and assembly mechanics, each mode has its own separate verification algorithm.

-Consumers of TSTs typically rely not only on accurate time but also prompt reporting of compromised keys.
-{{-COSE}} discusses the necessity of keeping private keys private, but does not discuss the prompt reporting when those keys are disclosed.
-Therefore, keeping track of cryptoperiods, key rotation, or key revocation is an essential part of trusting a TSA.
-Additionally, the resolution, accuracy, and precision of a TSA's clock (see {{-cbor-time-tag}} for further details on a clock's qualities), as well as an expected latency introduced by round trips to the TSA and back can be critical information that has to be taken into account by implementers when implementing the COSE header parameters defined in this document.
+The resolution, accuracy, and precision of the TSA clock, as well as the expected latency introduced by round trips to and from the TSA must be taken into account when implementing solutions based on the COSE header parameters defined in this document.

 # IANA Considerations